UAV-Research-Centre-UGent/academic-kickstart/content/authors/igeedicke/_index.md

 - Visitors
 ---

-I am a post doctoral associate at the University of Florida in Dr Diane Rowlands lab.
-My research interests include urban ecology, management strategies and plant ecophysiology.
-During my career I had the opportunity to work in different anthropogenically influenced ecosystems, i.e. managed heathlands, wetlands in proximity to urban development and agricultural landscapes.
-I am interested in the impact of human development and involvement on natural systems, their diversity and their physiology.
+Ina Geedicke currently works as a guest scientist affiliated with the University of Ghent.
+During her PhD, she worked on the impact of human development on intertidal wetlands in Australia.
+Her PhD was part of a Joint PhD program between University of Hamburg and Macquarie University in Sydney.
+Since then she has worked as a post-doctoral associate at the University of Florida and is now a scholarship holder of the Professorin Rübsamen-Schaeff scholarship that promotes early career research for women in science.
+During her career she had the opportunity to work in different anthropogenically influenced ecosystems, i.e. managed heathlands, wetlands in proximity to urban development and agricultural landscapes.